FugueSoft/nvim-unleashed/README.md

 # Within Neovim:
 :Lazy install
 ```
-Once Lazy is done installing, close the window with 'q'
+Once Lazy is done installing, close the window with 'q'.
-Quit and reopen Neovim
+Quit and reopen Neovim.
 Enjoy your configuration!

 If you want to try another configuration, make sure the appropriately named subdirectory